 After this, if you choose to go ahead with the test, you will have some blood taken to be tested.
 In lots of oncology clinics this will happen during your next routine blood test (for example a blood test before having chemotherapy).
 In other oncology clinics you may have the choice to go back to the clinic at a different time (because your appointment is too soon or not soon enough).

 Your blood sample will be sent to a genetics laboratory to be tested.
 In many places, you will be given a choice of how you’d like to receive the results of the test – whether by phone or in writing, or sometimes face to face.

 The time it takes for the blood test to be analysed and the results to be available varies slightly between the genetics centres and you will be advised how long it will take for yours.
-It is usually between six and ten weeks.
+It is usually between four and ten weeks.

 “At the first meeting, they talked about the likelihood of it being genetic, and asked me to complete the family history forms.
 Because an aunt on my dad’s side had died of ovarian cancer, and another of breast cancer, the counsellor said this indicated a strong link.”
 Berni

 What are the possible results of a genetic test?

 There are three possible results for testing for a BRCA1 or BRCA2 gene mutation:

 - Mutation present - sometimes called a positive test result: Testing identifies a mutation that causes a significant change to the gene and is therefore very likely to be the cause of your cancer.